dosco/graphjin/docs/website/docs/security.md

 ## Access Control

 It's common for APIs to control what information they return or insert based on the role of the user.
-In Super Graph we have two primary roles `user` and `anon` the first for users where a `user_id` is available the latter for users where it's not.
+In GraphJin we have two primary roles `user` and `anon` the first for users where a `user_id` is available the latter for users where it's not.

 :::info Define authenticated request?
-An authenticated request is one where Super Graph can extract an `user_id` based on the configured authentication method (jwt, rails cookies, etc).
+An authenticated request is one where GraphJin can extract an `user_id` based on the configured authentication method (jwt, rails cookies, etc).
 :::

 The `user` role can be divided up into further roles based on attributes in the database.
 For example when fetching a list of users, a normal user can only fetch his own entry while an admin can fetch all the users within a company and an admin user can fetch everyone.
 In some places this is called Attribute based access control.
 So in way we support both.
 Role based access control and Attribute based access control.

-Super Graph allows you to create roles dynamically using a `roles_query` and `match` config values.
+GraphJin allows you to create roles dynamically using a `roles_query` and `match` config values.

 ### Configure RBAC